zigzag-tech/livestack/README.md

 ## Design Principles

-- Reduce user cognitive load wherever possible.
+- Simplicity triumphs over complexity: reduce user's cognitive load as much as possible.
 - Reasonable defaults to reduce burden of configuration.
 - Minimal surprises and gotchas.
 - Introduce new concepts and abstractions only when absolutely necessary.
-- Battle-test a new feature, hurt it plenty, before accepting it to the framework.
+- Battle-test a new feature, hurt it plenty, before releasing it.